-A centralized randomization scheme stratified by age group, principal muscle group, and baseline MAS-B will be prepared by Allergan.
-Patients will be randomized to 1 of the 3 treatment groups in a 1:1:1 ratio within each combination of strata.
+A centralized randomization scheme stratified by age and baseline MAS-B ankle score will be prepared by Allergan.
+Patients will be randomized to 1 of 3 treatment groups in a 1:1:1 ratio within each combination of strata.
 Randomization will be dispensed by the IVRS/IWRS.
 The stratification categories are as follows:

-- Age (\leq 6 years and $>$ 6 years) - Designated principal muscle group (elbow flexors and wrist flexors) - Baseline (day 1) MAS-B score of the principal muscle group (MAS-B = 2 and MAS-B $>$ 2)
+- Age (≤ 6 years and > 6 years) - Baseline (day 1) MAS-B score of the ankle with knee extended (MAS-B = 2 and MAS-B > 2)